Private forest usage guidelines in Rwanda - Part II

-According to RFA, a forest is the area above 0.25 hectares occupied by trees on a cover of at least 10%, and those trees must have at least 7 meters of height.
-You are an owner of a forest if you have a land title for that plot of land, and salute to your undoubtedly contribution to the integrity of our climate.
+According to RFA, a forest is an area above 0.25 hectares occupied by trees on a cover of at least 10%, and those trees must have at least 7 meters of height.
+You are an owner of a forest if you have a land title for that plot of land, and salute to your undoubted contribution to the integrity of our climate.

-This part am going to cover forests below the total area of 2 hectares and the minimum area.
+This part is going to cover forests below the total area of 2 hectares and the minimum area.

 Requesting a permit

 These permits are requested on Sector office where the forest is located.
 This is done by writing a letter addressed to the Executive secretary of the sector highlighting the following information: